 HSEX classes are fast paced and require an independent work ethic.
 The 7-week course format means that a semester’s worth of class is compressed into a shorter time period.
 Assignments are structured so they're due on different days rather than all at once.
 There is also flexibility to work ahead, which some students do to accommodate other personal or professional responsibilities.
 Our students report spending 7−9 hours each week on their courses.

-The HSEX program partially fulfills requirements for becoming an AASECT Certified Sexuality Educator or Sexuality Counselor.
-Both require a minimum of 90 clock hours of academic coursework in sexuality education, covering specific core knowledge areas.
-Of the 90 clock hours of Core Knowledge, 75 hours may be earned through eLearning.
-Your HSEX courses can fulfill select requirements in those Core Knowledge areas.
+The HSex program partially fulfills requirements for becoming an AASECT Certified Sexuality Educator, Counselor, or Therapist.
+Each of these three certifications requires a minimum of ninety (90) clock hours of academic coursework in sexuality education, covering specific core knowledge areas.
+Of the ninety (90) clock hours of Core Knowledge, seventy-five (75) hours may be earned through asynchronous eLearning.
+15 must be taken in-person or through synchronous online learning.
+Your HSex courses can fulfill select requirements in those Core Knowledge areas.

 Yes!
-We have had several students use the certificate as a supplement to their other graduate work.
-For example, if your home university does not offer courses in human sexuality, the HSEX Certificate may be a good solution for earning an additional credential remotely.
+We have had several students at the University of Minnesota and other institutions use the certificate as a supplement to their other graduate work.
+For example, if your home university does not offer courses in human sexuality, the HSex Certificate may be a good solution for earning an additional credential remotely.
 University of Minnesota students in various programs have also taken the Human Sexuality Certificate courses as an alternative to a graduate minor.

 Anyone pursuing a career in education, health care, health care administration, wellness, or direct service would benefit from a deeper understanding of human sexuality.
 Some examples of jobs you might pursue include teaching adults or youth; providing outreach and education in community-based, health care, corporate, and faith-based settings; or providing coaching or one-on-one client education sessions.